howardginsburg/HomeAssistant/Nvidia Jetson Xavier AGX/Readme.md

 ## Setup Fail

 As I started stitching this together and seeing all the other addons in the Home Assistant addon marketplace, I realized that not having this available to me was making the setup quite challenging.
 I decided to pause at this point and try a different approach.
-Refer to [Attempt 2](/Attempt%202/Attempt%202.md) for the next attempt.

-Also, for this initial build, I did this at home and was using Verizon Fios internet which supports port forwarding.
-As we'll see in Attempt 2, port forwarding is not supported on T-Mobile Home Internet.